Stigma, Shame And Mental Illness

 Stigma and shame….Go Home!

-Yes, there’s an angry backlash in our society about how ‘mental illness’ is perceived.
+There’s anger in our society about how ‘mental illness’ is perceived.

 The argument goes something like this: